replicatedhq/troubleshoot.sh/docs/source/collect/run.md

 > `imagePullSecret` support was introduced in Kots 1.19.0 and Troubleshoot 0.9.42.

-This field accepts either opaque secrets, or secrets of type dockerconfigjson (path to a config.json file or base64 encoded config.json file).
+This field accepts secrets of type dockerconfigjson or the name of a preexisting secret in the cluster, to be used as ImagePullSecret.
-See example for use cases.
+See the examples below for use cases.

 ## Example Collector Definition